srivarra/annsel/README.md

 ## Contact

-For questions and help requests, you can reach out in the [scverse discourse][].
+For questions and help requests, you can reach out in the [scverse discourse][scverse-discourse].
-If you found a bug, please use the [issue tracker][].
+If you found a bug, please use the [issue tracker][issue-tracker].

 ## Citation